Last Updated on May 30, 2026 by Dr Gary Danko

 This buzzing often shows up with:

-To understand how stress rewires sleep, this helps: How Stress Affects Sleep
+To understand how accumulated stress affects sleep quality and nighttime anxiety, read How Stress Affects Sleep.

 The Emotional Layer: Unspoken Words Don’t Disappear